Daimx1214/Banking-Management-System/README.md

 * Learned how to validate and manage user input safely
 * Improved ability to structure and organize code logically👨‍💻 Author

+## 👨‍💻 Author

 **Daim Ali**

 BS Computer Science Student

-Focused on .NET Development, Problem Solving, and Software Engineering Understood the basics of simulating real-world systems
+Focused on .NET Development, Problem Solving, and Software Engineering